Sell Your Haunted House

-Sell Your Haunted House (Korean: 대박부동산) is a 2021 South Korean television series directed by Park Jin-seok for Korean Broadcasting System.
+Sell Your Haunted House (Korean: 대박부동산) is a 2021 South Korean television series directed by Park Jin-seok for KBS.
 Starring Jang Na-ra, Jung Yong-hwa, Kang Hong-seok, and Ahn Gil-kang, the series follows an exorcist real estate agent.
 She performs exorcism on real estates where ghosts appear, and joins hands with a con-artist to unearth a secret.
-It premiered on KBS2 on April 14, 2021 and aired on Wednesday and Thursdays at 21:30 (KST).
+It premiered on KBS2 on April 14, 2021 and aired every Wednesday and Thursday at 21:30 (KST).

 Synopsis

 Hong Ji-ah (Jang Na-ra) is a real estate broker and an exorcist.
 She owns Daebak Real Estate which offers the service to clean out buildings in which ghosts frequent and people have died in.
 She inherited the ability to exorcise from her deceased mother.

 Oh In-beom (Jung Yong-hwa) is a con-artist who uses ghosts to earn money.
 He has a tragic past where his uncle died with no exact explanation why.

 Hong Ji-ah and Oh In-beom team up to solve the secret behind her mother and his uncle's deaths 20 years ago.